-“Getting care at the level you need does so much for you,” Terri says.
+“Getting care at the level you need does so much for you,” says Susan Enright, Vice President of Providence at Home.
 “The problem families run into is delaying the services.
 They miss the window of time they have to stay at their own home, or to live in an Independent Living or Assisted Living community.”

 Many seniors don’t get the healthcare assistance they need when they need it, which leaves them only one option: a skilled nursing community.

-“Skilled nursing is a fantastic option for people,” Terri says.
+“Skilled nursing is a fantastic option for people,” Susan says.
 “But it’s also a last resort, and the most expensive option.
-Hiring Private Duty services at home can delay your need for skilled nursing care indefinitely.”
+Hiring live-in Private Duty services at home can delay your need for skilled nursing care indefinitely.”

-Private Duty caregivers can help with a variety of personal services: bathing, dressing, exercising, medication reminders, light housekeeping, meals, laundry, and other errands.
-They also offer companion services, short one-hour or more visits, and even live-in help.
+Live-in Private Duty caregivers can help with a variety of personal services: bathing, dressing, exercising, medication reminders, light housekeeping, meals, laundry, and other errands.
 All these services allow people to stay in their own homes for as long as possible.

 How Assisted Living Can Save You Money